satra/NiPyPe-Paper/nipype_paper.rst

 algorithms essential.
 However, a platform for comparing algorithms, either by themselves or in the context of an analysis workflow, or determining optimal workflows in a given application context, does not exist.

-(e.g., Klein et al., 2009; 2010), a

 For example, traditional approaches applied to adult neuroimaging data may not be suitable for processing developmental data from children imaged with custom coils.

+(e.g., Klein et al., 2009; 2010)

 Another way of evaluating software is to investigate the optimal combination of preprocessing steps.
 Recently relation between motion